-- 2. Labor/Management Communication Committees and other committee meetings under Section 39.8 C; or - 3.
-Negotiations in accordance with Article 50, Mandatory Subjects; or - 4.
+2. Labor/Management Communication Committees and other committee meetings under Page 52 Return to Table of Contents Section 39.8 C; or

+- 3. Negotiations in accordance with Article 50, Mandatory Subjects; or - 4.
 To meet with new employees under Section 9.7.